 If a student cheats on a test or assignment the student's teacher will inform his/her parents/guardians or guardian of the incident.
-The student shall receive a grade of "zero" which cannot be made up.
+The student may not receive credit for the assignment.
 If the student is subsequently caught cheating again, the student's teacher will inform the school administration for the taking of further disciplinary action which may include, but not be limited to, suspension.